 Insurance Companies Tactics to Delay or Devalue your Claim

-Within the current insurance system minor injury to soft tissue (M.I.S.T.) resulting from a car accident is often looked over as a legitimate claim.
+Within the current insurance system, a minor injury to soft tissue (M.I.S.T.) resulting from a car accident is often looked over as a legitimate claim.
+One insurance tactic relies on it being hard to prove pain or injury.
 While out of pocket costs for medical treatment are typically easy to prove, verifying pain and suffering presents a greater challenge.
 Since damages for pain and suffering requires a subjective evaluation by the victim, insurance companies exploit the potential for inadequacies that can result from such evidence.
-This often prevents policy holders from getting the compensation they deserve, simply because their injuries go beyond a single instance of provable trauma.
+This often prevents policyholders from getting the compensation they deserve, simply because their injuries go beyond a single instance of provable trauma.

-One factor that often incites questioning and additional attempts at reduction is when damages to the car are disproportionate to the injuries endured by the victim.
-Insurance providers operate from the perspective that if damage to the car is minimal, resulting human injury must also be minimal.
-Because of this ideology assertions of pain and suffering that are not entirely authenticated by medical documentation are often refuted and questioned.
+Among insurance tactics, one factor that often incites questioning and additional attempts at a reduction are when damages to the car are disproportionate to the injuries endured by the victim.
+Insurance providers operate from the perspective that if damage to the car is minimal, resulting in human injury must also be minimal.
+Because of this ideology assertion of pain and suffering that is not entirely authenticated by medical documentation are often refuted and questioned.
 The scientific community confirmed this in a study published in the Journal of Clinical Epidemiology in 2001 entitled The Association Between Exposure to a Rear-End Collision and Future Health Complaints, which revealed that whiplash injuries can have a substantial impact on health effects long after the collision, and that car damage is not always an indication of potential for physical injury.
 In spite of these findings, Colossus continues to be utilized by insurance companies.

 - Persuade you to take a very low initial offer in order to fast-track your settlement.

 - Challenge the extent of liability for the accident by rendering you at fault.
 (Comparative Negligence: Reduction in damages equivalent to % of your fault)